surajjha028/Undefined-Js-Not-Defined/README.md

 ## NOTE :-
 -> Javascript is very flexible language.
-   Suppose that if we have put a string, later we can out boolean,number etc.
+   Suppose that if we have put a string, later we can put boolean,number etc.

 -> And it is also known as lossely type language and weakly type language.(But it is much stronger).